sparklemotion/csspool/README.txt

 See CSS::SAC::DocumentHandler for callbacks to implement.

-See [CSS/SAC]http://www.w3.org/Style/CSS/SAC/ for more information on SAC.
+See SAC[http://www.w3.org/Style/CSS/SAC/] for more information on SAC.

 == Authors

-Aaron Patterson <aaronp@rubyforge.com>
+* Aaron Patterson[http://tenderlovemaking.com/] <aaronp@rubyforge.com>
-John Barnette
+* John Barnette

 == LICENSE